erasels/PackmasterCharacter/README.md

 This does not add any mandatory work for packs.
 There are three ways to get a hat added to your pack:

-1) Art it yourself, using the new Hat template PSD.
+1) Art it yourself, using the new Hat template PSD (PackmasterHatTemplate.psd, included in this repo).
 Add a png export of your hat into the resources/hats folder, with the naming convention of <PackID>Hat.png, and it will automatically be detected and used.

 2) Write up a simple description to AlexMdle of your requested hat.